jayprakashlohar/Revision-Notes/ComAskHCJ.md

 Debugging:

-1. Print Statements: Inserting print statements in code to track execution of the program.
+1. Print Statements: Inserting print statthe ements in code to track execution of program.
 2. Step Through Debugging: Step-by-step debugging of code to help identify the source of errors.
 3. Breakpoints: Setting breakpoints in code to pause the execution at specific lines of code.
 4. Debugger: Using a debugger tool to identify and fix errors.